CSCfi/csc-user-guide/docs/apps/cd-hit.md

 ## Usage

-The setup command for CD-HIT in Puhti cluster is:
+The setup command for CD-HIT on Puhti cluster is:
 ```text
 module load biokit
 ```